 What do you expect will be the outcome of your research?

 Elite-level competitions such as the Canada Games involve many athletes participating in multiple sports during a set time period.
 While participation of this magnitude and level is desirable for many athletes, there are inherent risks of injury for participants.
-In order to reduce injuries, we must first identify and describe the injury problem.
-There is a paucity of literature regarding injury and illness incidence during the Canada Games.
+To reduce injuries, we must first identify and describe the injury problem.
+The first step of this research series established an understanding of the epidemiology of injuries and illnesses during Canada Games competitions.
+This current project will build on the previous research to establish if there are differences in injuries and illnesses during the 2022 Canada Games competitions that may be related to the COVID-19 pandemic lockdown.
 The expected outcome is that we will have a better understanding of injury and illness during Canada Games participation, which will hopefully help to aid future research in risk reduction.

 How will this contribute to knowledge, or understanding of, the Canada Summer Games?

 This project has the potential to significantly increase our understanding of injury and illness during Canada Games competitions that may be due to detraining.
 Detraining occurs when workouts, coaching and other training activities are reduced or stopped, typically due to illness or injury.
 During the COVID-19 pandemic there were lockdowns across the country, which forced athletes to train outside of their normal training environment and limited competition.
 If we do see an increase in injuries during the 2022 Canada Games compared to historical data, this may provide Canada Games officials, as well as provincial and regional-level athletic therapists, physiotherapists and strength and conditioning professionals, with insight into targeted injury risk reduction models for future Canada Games participants.

 How did you become interested in this research?